sandhyaparna/Data-Science/README.md

 Machine learning problem
 * what is being predicted, what data is needed.
 * What are some key actions to collect, analyze, predict, and react to the data or predictions?
-Remembering that different input features might require different kinds of actions. what data are ee analyzing,
+Remembering that different input features might require different kinds of actions. what data are ee analyzing, what data are we predicting? what data are we reacting to?
 * What is the API for the problem during production/prediction?
 Who will use the service?
 How were they doing it today?

 https://topepo.github.io/caret/available-models.html <br/>